albarron/academic-kickstart/content/teaching/computational-linguistics/_index.md

 ### Some project alternatives
 * Performing a small research project taking advantage of the COVID-19 corpus (see Beyond the course)
 * Participating to some of the [EVALITA 2020](http://www.evalita.it/2020/tasks) shared tasks.
 There is [age and gender profiling](https://sites.google.com/view/tag-it-2020), [misogyny identification](https://amievalita2020.github.io/), and  [complexity evaluation](https://sites.google.com/view/accompl-it/home-page?authuser=0), among many others.
 * Performing research on propaganda identification in other languages than English.
-For instance, see this [IPM paper](https://www.scopus.com/record/display.uri?eid=2-s2.0-85065627668&origin=inward&txGid=9caa756c9a67cff1f3ae84fa6a79bfd2), this [EMNLP paper](https://www.aclweb.org/anthology/D19-1565/), or this [SemEval shared task](https://propaganda.qcri.org/semeval2020-task11/index.html)
+For inspiration, see this [IPM paper](https://www.scopus.com/record/display.uri?eid=2-s2.0-85065627668&origin=inward&txGid=9caa756c9a67cff1f3ae84fa6a79bfd2), this [EMNLP paper](https://www.aclweb.org/anthology/D19-1565/), or this [SemEval shared task](https://propaganda.qcri.org/semeval2020-task11/index.html)
-* Estimating the complexity of a text for a non-native speaker
+* Estimating the complexity of a text for a non-native speaker.
+For inspiration, see [READ-IT](http://www.italianlp.it/demo/read-it/)
 * Analysing the quality of Wikipedia articles across languages

 **Are you defending on the first/second appello**?
 Why not turning your project into a [CLIC-it](http://clic2020.ilc.cnr.it/en/home-2/) paper?
 The deadline is on 15/07/2020.